Team-Optix-3749/OptixToolkit-backend/README.md

 # OptixToolkit-backend
-🗄 A backend for OptixToolkit.
+🗄 The backend for OptixToolkit.